jpowerwa/animalia/README.md

  "id": "0b3431e3-2351-46f1-ad90-fa022a60ba15"
 }`

-The id is a globaly unique identifier.
+The id is a globaly unique identifier (GUID).

 You can submit the exact same sentence repeatedly and the service will be trained in the exact same way as a result and will return the exact same identifier.

-Sentences that are cannot be parsed by the service because they do not follow the expected form will result in a HTTP 400 status code and a error message detailing that the parse attempt has failed.
-The error message will also be in a JSON format and will look at follows:
+Sentences that cannot be parsed by the service because they do not follow the expected form will result in a HTTP 400 status code and a error message detailing that the parse attempt has failed.
+The error message will also be in a JSON format and will look as follows:

  `{
  "message": "Failed to parse your fact"